slylikealeon/Sly_Portfolio/Financial Services - Exercise for True North (USA)/README.md

 <h2> Important </h2>
 <a href="https://leonardosly.atlassian.net/jira/software/projects/RS/boards/8/backlog">Link to the project's backlog in Jira</a>

 User: userforjira@gmail.com

 Password: userforjira

 <h2> Epics </h2>

 The epics that I have been created were the following:

-- &nbsp; Invitation (tickets related to the invitation link to the program).
+- Invitation (tickets related to the invitation link to the program).

-- &nbsp; Generate offer (including PI1 and PI2).
+- Generate offer (including PI1 and PI2).

-- &nbsp; Loan offers.
+- Loan offers.

-- &nbsp; Representatives (those tickets related to representatives who call users to help them complete the loan application).
+- Representatives (those tickets related to representatives who call users to help them complete the loan application).

-- &nbsp; Endpoints (I divided this epic into 4 parts, depending on who to interact with) -- &nbsp; (Endpoints) - Infinity Finance (for data validation) -- &nbsp; (Endpoints) - Adobe Sign (for signing documents) -- &nbsp; (Endpoints) - SDG Loan Decisioning Engine (to validate the client and get the available loan offers) -- &nbsp; (Endpoints) - DataCapture 360 (to capture when a client leaves an application)
+- Endpoints (I divided this epic into 4 parts, depending on who to interact with)

+-- (Endpoints) - Infinity Finance (for data validation)

+-- (Endpoints) - Adobe Sign (for signing documents)

+-- (Endpoints) - SDG Loan Decisioning Engine (to validate the client and get the available loan offers)

+-- (Endpoints) - DataCapture 360 (to capture when a client leaves an application)

  You will be able to filter the tickets by epic through the Epic panel that is available in the <a href="https://leonardosly.atlassian.net/jira/software/projects/RS/boards/8/backlog">project's backlog</a>.